okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    P: Maximum time to wait, in seconds (TODO: is this correct?)
+    P: (code) Maximum time to wait, in seconds (TODO: is this correct?)
-    T: (optional) If present, first change to the specified tool
+    T: (code, optional) If present, first change to the specified tool

 S3g Output